Categories

 There was an additional factor.
 Many Southerners felt that whole families of converts, including extended families, would be relocated in Utah, thus impacting the local population.

 Beyond that, Southern preachers—both lay and professionally trained—focused their sermons and attacks on Latter-day Saint theological views.
-In short, they argued that the Mormonism was not Christian.
+In short, they argued that Mormonism was not Christian.

 B. H. Roberts debated many of these preachers during his time in the Southern States mission, as did many other missionaries, and these debates were widely reported both in the South and in Utah as well.